- Name: 911 Dispatch Emergency Telecommunicator Academy

 - Discipline: Criminal Justice

-Focuses on the skills needed to become a dispatcher with law enforcement agencies, fire centers, trucking firms, taxicab companies, etc. During the 12-unit semester-long course, students will be required to spend 44 hours job shadowing dispatchers, firefighters and law enforcement officers.
+Focuses on the skills needed to become a dispatcher with law enforcement agencies, fire centers, trucking firms, taxicab companies, etc. During the 12-credit semester-long course, students will be required to spend 44 hours job shadowing dispatchers, fire fighters and law enforcement officers.
 They will attend law classes, build their communication and typing skills, and participate in practical scenarios.

 II: Course Objectives